mohanson/daze/README.md

 R b.com
 B c.com
 ```

 - L(ocale) means using local network
 - R(emote) means using proxy
-- B(anned) means block it
+- B(anned) means block it, often used to block ads

 Glob is supported, such as `R *.google.com`.

 # More

 You can find all the information here by using `daze server -h` and `daze client -h`.
-The cli provides

-- Encrypted data connection
-- Confuse
-- Specify DNS

 Have fun.